joshdurbin/places/README.md

 Load Test:

-The [data](https://github.com/joshdurbin/places/tree/data) branch also has a script, [GenerateLoadTestScripts.groovy](https://github.com/joshdurbin/places/blob/data/GenerateLoadTestScripts.groovy) which is capabale of reading the data set and generating two files:
+The [data](https://github.com/joshdurbin/places/tree/data) branch also has a script, [GenerateLoadTestScripts.groovy](https://github.com/joshdurbin/places/blob/data/GenerateLoadTestScripts.groovy) which is capable of reading the data set and generating two files:

 1. `places_query_loadtest_urls.txt` - represents a query matching each point (lat, long pair) in the original data set with a random distance of [25-50-100-250-500-100].
 2.  `places_insert_loadtest_urls.txt` - represents the actual record payloads for insertion to the API.

-These files are intended for consumption by [siege](https://www.joedog.org/siege-home/), a command line load testing application.
+These files are intended for consumption by [siege](https://www.joedog.org/siege-home/), a command line load testing tool.
 It's straightforward usage is detailed below...

 A sample query load test: